-Shortly after the temporary food pantry opened, the ISU Food Pantry Support Fund was created to help provide essential grocery items to students and support food pantries at Iowa State.
-SHOP, the on-campus food pantry that typically serves students, reopened in fall 2020 and has provided thousands of pounds of food to the campus community.
+Shortly after the temporary food pantry opened, the ISU Food Pantry Support Fund was created to help provide essential grocery items to students and support the food pantry at Iowa State.
+SHOP, reopened in fall 2020 and has provided thousands of pounds of food to the campus community.
 SHOP serves a critical role in providing food security to students, and in the future, they hope to expand their services and offer additional items.
-To do so, new infrastructure needs such as refrigerator and freezer units, updated inventory and ordering technology, and storage and organization materials will be essential.
+In order to meet increased need and continue to provide food security for Cyclones, SHOP has moved to a new location in Beyer Hall, which will allow for more space and storage for food, including frozen and fresh items with the addition of refrigerators and a freezer, and personal care items.
+The new location will help ensure that SHOP can provide needed assistance to ISU students, faculty and staff in need.
+As SHOP continues to serve more people and offer additional items, new infrastructure needs such as refrigerator and freezer units and updated inventory and ordering technology will be essential.

 These on-campus food pantries and additional resources, such as the Give a Swipe Program and the campus Food Security Workgroup (led by Student Wellness) work together to continue efforts toward a campus where all students are food secure -and the need has never been greater.
 National data indicates that one third of college students are food and/or housing insecure, and data from the 2019 implementation of the National College Health Association (NCHA) on ISU’s campus indicates 24% of ISU students are food insecure.
-While the impact over the last year has been tremendous, there are many still in need.
-As students continue to navigate the challenges of our current world, we hope you’ll consider a gift to the ISU Food Pantry Support Fund to help on-campus food pantries serve the Iowa State community and provide essential food and personal care items to thosed in need.
+While the impact over the last year and a half has been tremendous, there are many still in need.
+In honor of the 10th anniversary of SHOP, we hope you’ll consider a gift to the ISU Food Pantry Support Fund to help on-campus food pantries serve the Iowa State community and provide essential food and personal care items to thosed in need.
 Uncertainty lies ahead for many and your support means more than ever.
 Together, we will work to ensure food security for all Cyclones!